Snap!: Second album: The Madman's Return

-In 1991, American singer, composer, songwriter, and dancer Thea Austin joined Snap!'s lineup and contributed to the writing of the song "Rhythm Is a Dancer".
-This track was initially intended to be the lead single from the group's second album but was postponed, resulting in "Colour of Love" being released in its place.
+In 1991, Thea Austin, an American singer, composer, songwriter, and dancer, joined Snap!'s lineup and contributed to the writing of the song "Rhythm Is a Dancer".
+The track was initially intended to be the lead single from the group's second album but was postponed, resulting in "Colour of Love" being released in its place.
 This single peaked at No. 9 in Germany but stalled at No. 54 in the UK.
 "Rhythm Is a Dancer", which sampled the 1984 song "Automan" by the American electronic hip hop band Newcleus, was eventually issued as the second single in July 1992.
 The song became Snap!'s biggest hit to date, reaching No. 1 in Germany, the UK, France, Switzerland, Austria, the Netherlands, and Belgium.
 In the U.S., it peaked at No. 5, earning a Gold certification for sales of 500,000 units.
 In Germany, the single achieved Platinum status for 500,000 units sold and received Gold certification in the UK for sales of 400,000 units.
 The third single, "Exterminate", charted at No. 3 in Germany and No. 2 in the UK, also earning a Gold certification in Germany.

 The Madman's Return, Snap!'s second album, performed well in the charts, peaking at No. 3 in Germany and entering the top 10 in the UK, the Netherlands, Austria, and Switzerland.
-Around the time of its release, Turbo B decided to leave the project due to disagreements with the production duo.
+Around the time of its release, Turbo B left the project due to disagreements with the production duo.
 The album was certified Gold in Germany and the UK, with sales of 250,000 units and 100,000 units, respectively.
 Another single, titled "Do You See the Light", featuring Niki Haris, was also released.

 Third album: Welcome to Tomorrow

 Münzing and Anzilotti recruited Washington, D.C.-born singer Summer (Paula Brown) to front the act for their third album.
 Snap! shifted towards a progressive house sound and released the first single, titled "Welcome to Tomorrow (Are You Ready?)", in September 1994.
-The track peaked at No. 4 in Germany and No. 6 in the UK and was followed by the album, also titled Welcome to Tomorrow.
+The track peaked at No. 4 in Germany and No. 6 in the UK, and the album, also titled Welcome to Tomorrow followed.
 The second single, "The First the Last Eternity (Till the End)", achieved moderate success in the UK but reached No. 7 in Germany.
 Snap! released two more singles from the album: "The World in My Hands" and "Rame" (featuring Rukmani), both of which experienced moderate chart entries.